NYC Truck Accident Lawyer

 - The number of hard stops.

 - The truck’s speed before the crash.

-- he trucks activity level on a daily or monthly basis.
+- Trucks activity level on a daily basis.

-- The truck’s RPMs (revolutions per minute), measuring how fast the engine was operating.
+- The truck’s RPMs, measuring how fast the engine was operating.

 How Is the Information in a Black Box Preserved?